 Most of the lighthouses are historic sites with non-functioning lights.
 However, several are operating to aid maritime traffic in navigation of Puget Sound waterways.

 Several of the lighthouses are in Seattle or a short drive away.
 Others would make more of a day trip with a picnic in fair weather.
 A few are accessible only by boat.
-Find a Google map showing the location of most of these lighthouses at the end of the list.
-(We plan to update our Google map soon with the newly added lighthouses.)
+We’ve listed the best days to go, typically when tours are offered or other facilities are open, including the lighthouses, museums, and gift shops.

 Lighthouses North of Seattle